Mom confronts biker after he shatters her back windshield in Center City traffic

 Bullock stood up for herself, pushing the biker and his motorcycle down.

-CBS Philadelphia spoke to the mother today over FaceTime.
+CBS Philadelphia spoke to the mother on Monday over FaceTime.
 She said she's grateful her girlfriend and kids are all safe.

 All of this was caught on camera by George Coloney during a sightseeing tour on a double-decker bus while visiting from Florida.